binghep/interactive_cube/README.md

-interactive_cube
+Xcode Interactive Cube(Simple Game)
 ================

 Works in Xcode.
-Simple game including dragging mouse, ctl + mouse, and walking around the scene using arrow keys.
+Functionalities include dragging to turn and walking around the scene using arrow keys.